-Shopping for your next wood bats can be one of the toughest tasks of the off season.
+Shopping for your next wood bat can be one of the toughest tasks of the off-season.
 With an assortment of variables like wood types, turn models, swing weights, etc. it can be paralyzing when you go to pick out your next baseball bat.
 To help alleviate some of the stress, we have picked out a few of the top wood baseball bats available during this season.
 To make our selections, we have called upon our team of Bat Experts to put their expertise to the test.
-They have weighed wood baseball bat reviews, customer feedback, and price tags to create this complete list of the best wood bats.
+They have weighed wood baseball bat reviews, customer feedback, and price tags to create this complete list of the best wood baseball bats.

 But before we jump into the list, we need to provide you with a little wood bat education.
 You’ll want to know what you are getting before you checkout.
 The two biggest factors when shopping for a wood bat are the bat’s turn model and the bat’s wood materials.
 Luckily for you, we have provided a full breakdown of the pros and cons of each of these elements.
 As always, if you have any questions or find yourself confused please contact our Bat Experts at 1-866-321-2287 or email us at email@example.com.

 As you go to shop for your next bat, you’ll need to understand the most popular wood bat turn models.
 Once you have an understanding of the following turn models, you will want to use that information to select the wood bat that best suits your game.
 The following are the three most common turn models for wood baseball bats.